casimiro03/personal_projects/README.md

-# personal_projects
+# Notebook MIT 6.100L
-Here I publish the things I learn before finding it a better place to live and yes is a agenda too.
+For time purposes studyng in varius devices.
+I sumbit here the key notes and other revelant data.